Find Affordable College Courses

 53 Yearly Graduations

 The 13th most popular school in the country for community health and preventive medicine majors who are seeking their bachelor's degree is Governors State University.
 Each year, around 4,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,512 per year, while in-state graduate students, on average, pay $6,354 per year.
-For the 2020-2021 academic year, 53 bachelor's degrees were handed out to community health and preventive medicine majors at GSU.
-Of these students, 77% were women and 60% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,872 per year, while in-state graduate students, on average, pay $6,624 per year.
+During the most recent year for which we have data, 53 people received their bachelor's degree in community health and preventive medicine from GSU.
+About 73% of this group were women, and 41% were students from an underrepresented racial-ethnic group.

 #14